 - Timely and uninterrupted availability of your business’s resources for all authorised users.

-- Your business’s IT systems are protected from the potential of fraud, waste, and abuse.
+- You protect your business’s IT systems from the potential of fraud, waste, and abuse.

 Australian privacy laws are contained in a variety of Commonwealth, State and Territory Acts.